Bhadra0910/Bhadra0910/README.md

-# Hi there, I'm Bhadra S Kartha 👋
+# Hi,I'm Bhadra S Kartha

-### AI Enthusiast | Team Leader | Problem Solver
+## Tech Enthusiast | Still Learning | Love Leading Teams

-I'm a Computer Science Engineering student at Adi Shankara Institute of Engineering & Technology, passionate about building intelligent solutions that make a real impact.
-I thrive at the intersection of AI/ML, leadership, and creative problem-solving.
+I build things - AI chatbots, web apps, whatever solves the problem.
+Jack of all trades, always learning something new

+🤖 Building AI chatbots and learning NLP (still figuring out a lot of it!)
+💡 Experimenting with GenAI tools - some projects succeed, some teach me what NOT to do 📊 Playing around with data visualization and trying to make sense of numbers 🎯 Leading small teams and discovering that getting people aligned is harder than coding 🌱 Teaching myself Figma through YouTube tutorials and trial-and-error

 ---

-## 🚀 What I'm Up To

-- 🤖 Building AI-powered applications with **NLP** and **Machine Learning**
-- 💡 Exploring **GenAI tools** and automation frameworks
-- 📊 Creating data-driven solutions with real-time analytics
-- 🎯 Leading projects from concept to deployment in record time
-- 🌱 Currently diving deeper into **Figma** and advanced **cloud integration**

----

 ## 💻 Tech Stack

 **Languages:** Python • C • Java • HTML

-**Tools & Platforms:** Git • VS Code • Firebase Studio • Google Stitch • Canva • Figma
+**Tools & Platforms:** Git • VS Code • Firebase Studio • Google Stitch • Canva • Figma• Still learning lots!

-**Specialties:** Natural Language Processing • Machine Learning • Cloud Integration • Data Visualization

 ---